 Prior to arriving at your home or place of business, your technician will call to confirm your appointment as normal.
 If you are scheduled for an interior service, we will ask if anyone in your residence or place of business is ill with viral symptoms or quarantined.
 If so, we will only perform exterior services.
 We will not enter your home or place of business.

 In most cases, our services can be performed outside your home or business without entry or human contact.
 If entry is required or requested, it can be done with limited human contact.

-When servicing indoors, we will utilize applicable personal protective equipment such as: our technicians are equipped with a respirator, goggles, shoe covers, disposable gloves, disposable cloths and waste bags with ties along hand sanitizer and disinfectant.
+Our pest and wildlife sales and service technician and any support team member will be wearing a facemask and will maintain a distance from you of at least six feet.
+In instances where pest control service is required indoors, upon being granted permission to enter, we will utilize applicable personal protective equipment such as our technicians are equipped with shoe covers, a respirator, goggles, disposable gloves, disposable cloths, and waste bags with ties along with hand sanitizer and disinfectant.